-The frequency-normalized pole locations for minimum ITAE response are given in Table 10.1 up through order five (so that a full-order state feedback controller with an integrator may be applied to the Ćuk converter), where $\omega$ is a multiplier that multiplies each pole location in the array of poles listed to convert from frequency-normalized pole locations to desired pole locations.
-The frequency multiplier $\omega$ moves the poles outward along radii extending from the origin of the complex plane since it multiplies each real and complex value in a given pole by the same amount, increasing the natural frequency of each pole.
-The control system designer must determine the value of $\omega$ that places the poles in such a way as to achieve the desired time domain response.
-A computer program (e.g., MATLAB from The Mathworks with the Control Systems Toolbox) can be used to iteratively design and test state feedback controllers over a range of values for the scalar multiplier frequency $\omega$ using a simple search algorithm. where all pole values are in rad/s.
-By using the steady state error as a measurement metric for each iteration during the design, m can be chosen that produces a steady state error within the performance specification of 1%.
-Figure 10.2 shows a plot of steady-state error vs. $\omega$ , and this figure was used to select a value of $\omega$ that corresponded to 0.24 V (1% voltage regulation).
-Initially, a wide range of frequencies was selected with a large increment, then the range and the increment were made smaller in order to narrow in on the first frequency with less than 0.24 V of steady state error, which occurs at $\omega$ = 10115.
-This prevents moving the poles farther into the left half of the complex plane than necessary to achieve the desired performance.
-Moving poles too far results in increases in control effort that may see the control effort hit a saturation limit in actual systems, e.g., if the duty cycle were to try to go below 0 or above 1, it could not.
-The unit step disturbance response of the system with a full state feedback controller designed in this manner is shown in Figure 10.3.
-Note that there is no more than 0.24 V of maximum error to the 1 V step disturbance in input voltage, indicating that the disturbance is rejected to within the performance specifications.
+The frequency-normalized characteristic equations for minimum ITAE response are given in Table 9.1 up through order five (so that a full-order state feedback controller with an integrator may be applied to the Ćuk converter).

+A control system designer can use a computer program (e.g., MATLAB from The Mathworks with the Control Systems Toolbox) to iteratively design and test state feedback controllers over a range of values for the scalar multiplier frequency ω .
+It is easiest to work with the characteristic equations given in Table 9.1 in MATLAB in a factored format as shown in Table 9.2.
+The control system designer must determine the value of ω that places the poles in such a way as to achieve the desired time domain response.
+By using the steady state error as a measurement metric for each iteration during the design, ω can be chosen that produces a steady state error within the performance specification of 1%.
+Figure 9.2 shows a plot of steady-state error vs. ω , and this figure was used to select a value of ω that corresponded to 0.24 V (1% voltage regulation).
+Initially, a wide range of frequencies was selected with a large increment, then the range and the increment were made smaller in order to narrow in on the first frequency with less than 0.24 V of steady state error, which occurs at $\omega = 10.0125$ rad/s.
+The unit step disturbance response of the system with a full state feedback controller designed in this manner is shown in Figure 9.3.
+Note that there is 0.24 V of steady-state error to the 1 V step disturbance in input voltage, indicating that the disturbance is rejected to within the performance specifications.
 The amplitude and settling time of the transient meet design specifications, so this controller has very desirable time-domain response characteristics.
-The loop gain of the regulated system is
+The loop gain of the regulated system is shown in Figure 9.4, where the loop is broken at the large X shown on the control input d in Figure 9.5.
+MATLAB calculations

-Table 10.1: Frequency-Normalized Pole Locations for ITAE Response
+Table 9.2: Frequency-Normalized Pole Locations for ITAE Response

+Order Factored Pole Locations

+1 $\omega[-1]$

-Order Factored Pole Locations with Multiplier 1 $\omega[-1]$ 2 $\omega[-0.7071 \pm j0.7071]$ 3 $\omega[-0.7081, -0.521 \pm j1.068]$ 4 $\omega[-0.424 \pm j1.263, -0.626 \pm j0.4141]$ 5 $\omega[-0.8955, -0.3764 \pm j1.292, -0.5758 \pm j0.5339]$
+2 $\omega^2 [-0.7071 \pm j0.7071]$

+3 $\omega^{3}[-0.7081, -0.521 \pm j1.068]$

+4 $\omega^4[-0.424 \pm j1.263, -0.626 \pm j0.4141]$

+5 $\omega^{5}[-0.8955, -0.3764 \pm j1.292, -0.5758 \pm j0.5339]$